CBD Oil in the UK

-According to the Cannabis Trade Association UK, CBD has soared in popularity in the past year with the number of cannabidiol consumers rising from 125,000 in 2017 to 250,000 in 2018.
+According to the Cannabis Trade Association UK, CBD and CBD Vape Oil have soared in popularity in the past year with the number of cannabidiol consumers rising from 125,000 in 2017 to 250,000 in 2018.
 This can be seen as a direct result of cannabis-derived products gaining worldwide recognition for its medical uses.

 The World Health Organisation revealed in a 2017 report that CBD may help treat symptoms related to Alzheimer’s Disease, Parkinson’s Disease, Multiple Sclerosis (MS), pain, anxiety, depression, cancers and some diabetic complications.

 Cannabis has been used for medicinal needs for over a thousand years worldwide, mainly popular in China, India, and the Middle East.
 More recently it has been discovered that certain components of the marijuana plants are responsible for its pain-relieving effects, and these include CBD.

 The reason CBD could potentially be so effective in mitigating chronic pain is down to our endocannabinoid system, which functions to control tiredness, appetite, mood, and pain.
 Studies have shown that CBD can relieve pain by impacting endocannabinoid receptor activity, reducing inflammation and reacting to neurotransmitters.

 Anxiety and Depression